john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 ## Dictionary Comprehensions

-Lastly, in Python 2.7 and newer there are even dictionary comprehensions.
+Lastly, in Python 2.6 and newer, we can use dictionary comprehensions.
 In this example we create a dictionary where the key is a letter and the value is the number of times that letter appears in the given string:

-    >>> word = 'droog'  # a short example
+    >>> word = 'droog'
     >>> dict((item, word.count(item)) for item in set(word))
     {'o': 2, 'r': 1, 'd': 1, 'g': 1}

-    >>> # a longer example
+Well, that string was pretty short, let's try a longer one:

     >>> sentence = 'The quick brown fox jumps over the lazy dog'
     >>> dict((item, sentence.count(item)) for item in set(sentence))
     {' ': 8, 'T': 1, 'a': 1, 'c': 1, 'b': 1, 'e': 3, 'd': 1, 'g': 1, 'f': 1, 'i': 1, 'h': 2, 'k': 1, 'j': 1, 'm': 1, 'l': 1, 'o': 4, 'n': 1, 'q': 1, 'p': 1, 's': 1, 'r': 2, 'u': 2, 't': 1, 'w': 1, 'v': 1, 'y': 1, 'x': 1, 'z': 1}